Earthworm: Ecology

-The earthworm activity aerates and mixes the soil, and is conducive to mineralization of nutrients and their uptake by vegetation.
-Certain species of earthworm come to the surface and graze on the higher concentrations of organic matter present there, mixing it with the mineral soil.
+The earthworm activity aerates and mixes the soil (bioturbation), and is conducive to mineralization of nutrients and their uptake by vegetation together with incorporating organic matter and linking it to soil minerals.
+Certain species of earthworm come to the surface and graze on the higher concentrations of organic matter present there, mixing it with the mineral soil (anecic earthworms).
 Because a high level of organic matter mixing is associated with soil fertility, an abundance of earthworms is generally considered beneficial by farmers and gardeners.
 As long ago as 1881 Charles Darwin wrote: "It may be doubted whether there are many other animals which have played so important a part in the history of the world, as have these lowly organized creatures."
+It has long been debated whether earthworms contribute to the disappearance of organic matter in the form of carbon dioxide and mineral nutrients or rather to its preservation in the form of humus.
+Although these are both aspects of earthworm activities the net effect is important to ascertain, in particular in the frame of organic matter disappearance linked to global warming.
+It seems that there is now a consensus about the prominent role of earthworms in carbon sequestration due to the fact that part of organic matter is mineralized at or near the soil surface while the major part is incorporated in the deep soil where it is stabilized by links with clay minerals.

 Devil's coach horse beetle preying on Lumbricus sp.

-Also, while, as the name suggests, the main habitat of earthworms is in soil, they are not restricted to this habitat.
+While the main habitat of earthworms is in soil, they are not restricted to this habitat.
 The brandling worm Eisenia fetida lives in decaying plant matter and manure.
 Arctiostrotus vancouverensis from Vancouver Island and the Olympic Peninsula is generally found in decaying conifer logs.
-Aporrectodea limicola, Sparganophilus spp., and several others are found in mud in streams.
-Some species are arboreal, some aquatic and some euryhaline (salt-water tolerant) and littoral (living on the sea-shore, e.g. Pontodrilus litoralis).
-Even in the soil species, special habitats, such as soils derived from serpentine, have an earthworm fauna of their own.
+Aporrectodea limicola, Sparganophilus spp., and several others are found in mud in streams (riparian species).
+Some species are arboreal, some aquatic and some euryhaline (salt-water tolerant) and littoral (living on the sea-shore), e.g. Pontodrilus litoralis.
+Even in the soil species, special habitats, such as ultramafic soils derived from serpentine, have an earthworm fauna of their own, e.g. New Caledonian Acanthodrilidae.

-Vermicomposting of organic "wastes" and addition of this organic matter to the soil, preferably as a surface mulch, will provide several species of earthworms with their food and nutrient requirements, and will create the optimum conditions of temperature and moisture that will stimulate their activity.
+Vermicomposting of organic wastes is currently processed using the epigeic Eisenia fetida and Eisenia andrei which are particularly adapted to the consumption of fresh organic matter without deepening in the substrate (contrary to the anecis Lumbricus terrestris) and which tolerate the heat generated in compost heaps.
+Addition of this humified organic matter to the soil, preferably as a surface mulch, will improve moisture and nutrient availability, with beneficial effects on the soil microflora.
+It will also provide several species of earthworms with their food and nutrient requirements, and will create the optimum conditions of temperature and moisture that will stimulate their activity, although to a lesser extent than bacterial-mediated compost.